MethodoxTech/Launcher/README.md

 * v0.1.6: Fix issue with parsing folder paths with spaces when opening from explorer.
 * v0.1.7: Create Big White Dot; Refactor core.
 * v0.1.8: (BWD) Hide from Alt+Tab on Windows; Fix background.
+* v0.1.9: Use a default working directory when launching exe directly.

 ## Dated Notes